brandongit2/finances/README.md

 - `finances-db`, which is an instance of the `postgres` image, and is used to run our database, and
 - `finances-app`, which is built from the Dockerfile located at `./app/Dockerfile`.

-If you change any of the Docker config files, run `docker-compose build` at the project root to rebuild all the containers.
+If you change any of the Docker config files, run `yarn docker-rebuild` at the project root to rebuild all the containers.

 ### About `yarn dev`